nginxinc/nginx-wiki/source/modules/lua.rst

   }

-This directive can be freely mixed with all directives of the |HttpRewriteModule|, :doc:`set_misc`, and :github:`HttpArrayVarModule <openresty/array-var-nginx-module>` modules.
+This directive can be freely mixed with all directives of the ngx_http_rewrite_module, :doc:`set_misc`, and :github:`HttpArrayVarModule <openresty/array-var-nginx-module>` modules.
 All of these directives will run in the same order as they appear in the config file.

 .. code-block:: nginx